 The design provides new facilities for the sporting clubs that use the oval and upgraded facilities for broader community use.

-The plan for the upgraded pavilion includes:
+The upgraded pavilion will include:

 - Four accessible and gender inclusive change rooms to enable the sporting clubs to increase membership, including for women and girls' teams.